Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 ## Available interactions and methods

-## Connect to Plug & Use the PlugAgent
+## Connect your App to Plug
-Start interacting with the user's wallet by requesting a connect, and if needed, passing the necessary information to request the use of the **PlugAgent.**
+Start interacting with the user's wallet by requesting a connect, and if needed, passing the necessary information to interact with the Agent and Actor.

 ### requestConnect(RequestConnectParams?)